Celebrate Spring's Arrival..... “Daffy Style”!

 From early April to mid-May, over three million daffodils of every color, shape and size bloom throughout the island.
 The bountiful blossoms--in shades of yellow, orange white and pale pink--grace roadsides, gardens, window boxes and shop windows.
 The Chamber-sponsored Daffodil Festival (April 25-27, 2014), in its 40th year, is a full-scale jubilee of winter’s thaw featuring an Antique Car Parade, Tailgate Picnic, and NEW Children's Beach Family Picnic, as well as a Daffy Hat, Dog and Children's Parade.
 It's a joyous occasion for both islanders and visitors alike.
 Come wear your daffy hat, watch the car parade, have a picnic and welcome spring!

 The Antique Car Parade is the Festival’s signature event, showcasing over 100 daffodil-bedecked vintage cars (pre-registration required for participation).
 After winding through town, the cars make their way across the island to the charming village of 'Sconset where partipants join residents and visitors for the Tailgate Picnic.
 What better way to herald the arrival of spring than an al fresco lunch on the lush lawns of this picturesque village.
 Picnic fare ranges from elaborate gourmet cuisine served on fine china to box lunches and burgers.
+New this year, Antique Car Parade first place winners in the categories of Most Authentic, Best Decorated, People's Choice & Jean MacAusland Best In Show will receive, in addition to a ribbon, a Nantucket License Plate tote bag designed by Tricia Deck.

 Other festival highlights include the Nantucket Garden Club’s Annual Daffodil Show, and a Daffodil 5K Race.
 Or pick up your Scavenger Hunt Brochures, get a team together, and take part in the family-friendly scavenger hunt, three lucky teams will be eligible to win 40th Annual Daffodil Merchandise.